qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 New Labeling
 ------------

-The new |mActionLabeling| :sup:`Labeling` core application provides smart labeling for vector point, line and polygon layers and only requires a few parameters.
+The new |mActionLabeling| :sup:`Labels` core application provides smart labeling for vector point, line and polygon layers and only requires a few parameters.
 This new application will replace the current QGIS labeling, described in section :ref:`vector_labels_tab` and also supports on-the-fly